 is absent for more than three consecutive meetings of the Board without approval of the Board and the Board resolves that the office be vacated.

-Timing of retirement and appointment: If:
+Timing of retirement and appointment:

-a Director retires at a meeting of shareholders and is not re-elected or deemed to be re-elected at that meeting, the Director shall remain in office until, and his or her retirement shall take effect at, the conclusion of the meeting;
+A retiring Director continues to hold office:

+until he or she is re-elected, or deemed re-elected, at a meeting at which he or she retires and offers himself or herself up for re-election; or

+if he or she is not re-elected, or does not offer himself or herself up for re-election, until the conclusion of the meeting;

-a Director is removed from office at a meeting of shareholders by Ordinary Resolution, the Director shall remain in office until, and his or her removal shall take effect at, the conclusion of the meeting;
+If a Director is removed from office at a meeting of shareholders by Ordinary Resolution, the Director shall remain in office until, and his or her removal shall take effect at, the conclusion of the meeting;

-a person who is not already a Director is appointed or elected as a Director at a meeting of shareholders, that person shall take office as a Director immediately after the conclusion of the meeting.
+If a person who is not already a Director is appointed or elected as a Director at a meeting of shareholders, that person shall take office as a Director immediately after the conclusion of the meeting.

 ALTERNATE DIRECTORS